|Popular in||December||High demand for flights, 3% potential price rise|

-Tourism in Inverness peaks during the summer, particularly during the months of July, August, and September, as this is when weather is likely to be warmest and driest.
-This is reflected in travel and accommodation prices and availability.
+Tourism in Inverness peaks during the summer, particularly during the months of July, August, and September, as this is when the weather is likely to be warmest and driest.
+This is reflected in both flight and accommodation prices and availability.

 The winter months, when Inverness is most likely to experience its coldest weather, constitute the city’s quietest period in terms of tourism, a bargain hunters time to grab a few cheap flights to Inverness.

-Late spring, for instance the months of April and May, or early autumn, for instance October, are good times to visit outside of the height of the peak season.
+Late spring, during the months of April and May, or early autumn, are good times to visit outside of the height of the peak season.
 The weather may still be favourable, but the prices will not be as high.
 Hotel chains and hostels generally offer discounts during these times.
 Airlines, particularly the domestic low-costers, will have sales featuring cheap flights to Inverness during these times too.

 The most northerly city in the UK and often regarded as the capital of the Highlands, Inverness is steeped in history and surrounded by some of the most astonishing natural beauty in Scotland.
 The region’s picturesque glens and rugged mountains are sure to appeal to hikers and lovers of the outdoors in general, with the latter also providing skiing opportunities at the likes of the Nevis Range and Glenshee resorts.

 Located on the banks of the River Ness and near to famous Loch Ness, local people have long used these clear waters for traditional industries such as distilling, making a flight to Inverness an ideal proposition for whisky connoisseurs.
 A centre of Scottish heritage, the city also hosts the annual Highland Games and is an ideal base for those wishing to tour sites related to the clans among whom the area was once divided.